nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case: `review` <br>
         Expected: Main window of application switches to review mode and displays the first flashcard in the flashcard deck.

+1. Quitting review mode in the application

+    1. Prerequisites: Application must be in review mode.
+Refer to [Section 1.2](#reviewing-flashcards) on how to enter review mode.

+    1. Test case: `q` <br>
+        Expected: Main window of application switches to display flashcard list.
+Result display will output a success
+        message: `Exited review mode`

 ### Quizzing flashcards

 1. Entering quiz mode in the application